bbc/flashheart/README.md

 ```
 ### Shared Execution

-The client can be configured to share execution of get requests, protecting downstream services from the thundering herd.
-It can be enabled/disabled by providing a boolean value the `sharedExecution` property.
+The client can be configured to share execution of HTTP GET requests, protecting downstream services from the thundering herd.
+It can be enabled/disabled by providing a boolean value for the `sharedExecution` property.
 By default this is disabled.

 For example to enable shared execution: